 Children with astigmatism may not understand that their blurry vision isn’t normal, so all children should receive eye exams.
 Dr. Zabarko recommends adults see her every two years, as vision problems tend to develop slowly and may not be apparent in the early stages when they may be most effectively treated.

-Dr. Zabarko treats astigmatism with either glasses or contact lenses.
+Dr. Zabarko treats eye astigmatism with either glasses or contact lenses, such as Acuvue Oasys.
 If you prefer contact lenses, and if your astigmatism is mild or moderate, she prescribes soft contact lenses.